Who We Are

 Dina EsfandiaryMacArthur Fellow Centre for Science and Security Studies at King's College London

-Dina Esfandiary is a MacArthur Fellow at the Centre for Science and Security Studies at King’s College London.
+Dina Esfandiary is a CSSS Fellow in the War Studies department at King’s College London, and an Adjunct Fellow in the Center for Strategic and International Studies’ (CSIS) Middle East Programme.
 Prior to this, she was a Research Associate in the Non-Proliferation and Disarmament programme of the International Institute for Strategic Studies (IISS) in London from October 2009.
-Her research focuses on security, relations between states and non-proliferation in the Middle East, including Iran and Syria’s WMD programmes.
-Dina has published widely, including in the Atlantic, the National Interest, Arms Control Today, the Bulletin of Atomic Scientists, Al Monitor, Survival (the IISS’ journal), International Affairs, Le Temps, and the Australian.
-Dina holds Masters Degrees from Kings College London and the Graduate Institute of International Studies in Geneva.
+Before she joined IISS, she worked at a Disarmament NGO in Geneva, Switzerland.
+Her research focuses on Persian Gulf security, Iran’s foreign relations, and relations between states and non-proliferation in the Middle East.
+Dina has published widely, including in Foreign Affairs, the Atlantic, The Guardian, the Washington Post, the National Interest, Arms Control Today, the Bulletin of Atomic Scientists, International Affairs, and The Washington Quarterly.
+Dina is a co-author of Living on the Edge: Iran and the Practice of Nuclear Hedging (Palgrave Macmillan, 2016), and the upcoming Triple-Axis: China, Russia, Iran and Power Politics (I.B Taurus, 2017).
+Dina is completing her PhD in the War Studies department at King’s College London and she holds Masters Degrees from Kings College London and the Graduate Institute of International Studies in Geneva.

 Lars-Erik OlofssonAdvisor Center for Middle Eastern Studies, Lund University